pedroetb/pedroetb-projects-docker-build/README.md

   * *do-build*: Automatically decide to use `docker-compose build` or `docker build`, launch build process locally or remotely, create predefined image tags, push resultant image to Docker registry, clean temporary resources, etc.

+* **tag**: Apply a new tag to an already built Docker image, locally or at a remote Docker environment.
+Contains several stages:

+  * *prepare-registry*: Check variables and apply default values if missing, for Docker registry configuration.

+  * *prepare-tag*: Split image names and tags, check variables and apply default values if missing, for Docker tag application.

+  * *do-tag*: Login to registries, pull source image, apply new tag and push the result.

+* **flatten**: Obtain a single-level Docker image name from a multi-level source.
+Useful to tag images from GitLab registry (multi-level: *group-name/path/to/project*) to DockerHub (single-level: *username/path-to-project*).
+The output image name can be retrieved as script result or into `TARGET_IMAGE_NAME` environment variable.

 ## Usage

 You need to install **Docker** daemon to use this image from your host.
 Then, you can run it like: